telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="mycustomicon">Home</a>
     </div>

-Where mycustomicon is the icon name set in the data-icon attribute and \E03a is the Unicode character code of the icon.
+In the example, `mycustomicon` is the icon name set in the data-icon attribute and `\E03a` is the Unicode character code of the icon.

-## Specification of Mime Types
+## Serving of Mime Types

-As of Q3 2012, Kendo UI Mobile employs an icon font for its icon rendering.
-To be able to render it in most mobile and supported Desktop browsers out there, there are two font formats included in the Kendo UI distribution - TTF and WOFF.
-Most web servers out there doesn't support serving these fonts with a specific mime type.
-Since currently there is no standardized mime types for fonts, you only need to serve them both with mime type application/octet-stream or you can come up with any valid mime type (like application/x-font-ttf and application/x-font-woff for instance).
+As of Kendo UI Q3 2012, the hybrid framework employs an icon font for its icon rendering.
+To be able to render it in most of the supported mobile and desktop browsers, two font formats included in the Kendo UI distribution exist&mdash;`TTF` and `WOFF`.
+Most web servers do not support serving these fonts with a specific mime type.
+Since currently there is no standardized mime type for fonts, you only need to serve them both with mime type `application/octet-stream` or you can come up with any valid mime type such as `application/x-font-ttf` and `application/x-font-woff`, for example.

 ### Configure IIS

-The two mime types can be specified either through the IIS management console (inetmgr) or in the site Web.config, like this:
+The two mime types can be specified either through the IIS management console (inetmgr) or in the site `Web.config`.

-### Configure IIS Web.config
+The example below demonstrates how to configure IIS `Web.config`.

+###### Example

     <?xml version="1.0"?>
     <configuration>